khronokernel/Anti-Hackintosh-Buyers-Guide/README.md

 **CPUs to avoid:**

-While AMD CPUs can work but we advise highly against them due to numerous issues still plaguing them as they're not natively supported.
-They require quite a bit more work to get setup but for those who like pain there is the [AMD Vanilla Guide](https://vanilla.amd-osx.com)
+While AMD CPUs can work but we advise against them due to numerous issues still plaguing them as they're not natively supported.
+They require quite a bit more work to get setup but for those who like would prefer AMD there is the [AMD Vanilla Guide](https://vanilla.amd-osx.com)

 * AMD Ryzen 1000 Series
 * AMD Ryzen 2000 Series